 How to Build a Saltwater Mixing Station

-To make these regular aquarium chores easier, today we are going to show you how to build and set up your own saltwater mixing station.
-We did not have much space to work with in our office, so if you are lacking space in your garage, this may be the perfect solution for you.
+To make these regular aquarium chores easier, we are going to show you how to build and set up your own saltwater mixing station.
+We did not have much space to work within our office, so if you are lacking space in your garage, this may be the perfect solution for you.

 To complicate matters, we have pretty lousy tap water quality and water pressure at Marine Depot's headquarters in Garden Grove, CA. Our water pressure is low, averaging about 40 PSI and our Total Dissolved Solids are high, running right around 400 on the TDS meter.